Facebook-f Instagram Linkedin

 • Alfaxalone

-• Understand the effects of anaesthesia on the cardiovascular, respiratory and central nervous system
+• Understand the effects of anaesthesia on the cardiovascular, respiratory, renal, hepatobiliary and central nervous systems

-• Create optimal anaesthesia protocols for animals with disease states
+• Create optimal anaesthesia protocols for animals with disease states: balanced analgesia and anaesthesia

 At the end of this module delegates should be able to: